 When it comes to heat production, most electric fireplaces work by convection.
 Cool air in the room is drawn in, warmed by a heating element, and recirculated back into the room.

-Visual fire effects are where brand really makes a difference.
+Visual fire effects are where the brand really makes a difference.
 Mechanical electric fireplaces, like ones that can be found on Amazon, are cheap and don’t look realistic.
 There are several other brands that offer slightly more realistic flames in different ways.
 These brands include, Dimplex, Amantii, Touchstone, Modern Blaze, and more.
-For example Touchstone uses LED for their flames.
+For example, Touchstone uses LED for their flames.
 However, the most realistic visual flames is the holoflame technology that can be found in MagikFlame electric fireplaces.

 Why You Should Consider A MagikFlame Electric Fireplace

 MagikFlame electric fireplaces have 30 different ultra-realistic flames that look exactly like the real thing.
 Holographic flames are projected onto a physical log set.

 To go with the flames and add to the experience, MagikFlame has both crackling log sound effects and nature sound effects that can be switched between easily.

 The built-in heater of MagikFlame produces 5,200 BTUs of heat.
 This is enough to easily keep a room warm.
 Depending on the square feet of your home, it could even heat the entire place.